Don't split your super 50/50 before you've valued what you brought in.

 A 22-year relationship.
 The husband brought in $45,000 of super in 2003.
 The wife had $8,000.
 Neither had statements going back that far.
 Both lawyers said "let's just split the current balances 50/50."

 Our actuarial roll-forward — using APRA's published industry returns for the husband's MySuper option — valued his pre-relationship balance at $187,400 in today's dollars.
 The wife's grossed up to $33,300.
-The net swing in his favour at settlement: $77,000.
-Cost of the report: $1,650.
+With the contributions evidenced and weighed, the net swing in his favour at settlement was about $77,000.
+Cost of the report: $495 + GST.

 50 / 50 split of total super